What will children learn?

 At Radwinter CofE Primary School, we aim to prepare our learners for the future by giving them the opportunities to gain knowledge and develop skills that will equip them for an ever-changing digital world.
 Our computing curriculum uses cross-curricular, as well as discrete, teaching to embed their knowledge around the three key areas: information technology, digital literacy and computer science.
 We recognise that technology can allow pupils to share their learning in creative ways.
 We also understand the accessibility opportunities technology can provide for our pupils.
 Our knowledge rich curriculum has to be balanced with the opportunity for pupils to apply their knowledge creatively which will in turn help our pupils become skilful computer scientists.

 Information technology and digital literacy are woven through a variety of subjects throughout the children’s day.
 The learning of information technology strives to make communication and publication purposeful for the children.
-Through all aspects of their learning, we aim to underpin the importance of online safety and the protection of personal information.
-This is the most important skill that we can provide our children within their computing curriculum.
+We believe that it is important for the children to have secure, concrete understanding of the theory that underpins their computing understanding, so our curriculum combines both plugged and unplugged learning opportunities.

 Through discrete teaching of our computer science curriculum, we aim to strengthen children’s problem-solving skills, as well as arm them with the knowledge they need to immerse themselves in the vast creativity of the digital world.
 Overall, we want our learners to leave with the skills they need, but also the feeling of enjoyment that technology brings to our world.